What I'd Tell My 22-Year-Old Self About Money

 The decade passes anyway.
 Make it count.

-Two books I wish I’d read at 22: The Psychology of Money by Morgan Housel — it would have saved me years of learning the hard way that financial success is about behavior, not knowledge.
-And Atomic Habits by James Clear — because the twice-a-month transfer habit that quietly built my portfolio started with understanding that systems beat willpower every time.
+📖 The Psychology of Money by Morgan Housel.
+The book I wish I’d read at 22.
+It would have saved me years of learning the hard way that financial success is about behavior, not knowledge.